rokyed/graph-element/README.md

 The canvas now displays a light grid and you can use the mouse wheel to zoom in and out of the graph.

+## Scrolling

+Click and drag on the canvas to scroll horizontally and vertically.
+This allows you to pan around larger graphs after zooming in.

 Open `index.html` in a browser to see the element in action.